idavoong/CSC369-Analysis/proposal/proposal.md

 https://www.kaggle.com/datasets/jeffsinsel/nyc-fhvhv-data?select=fhvhv_tripdata_2019-12.parquet

 The data is only about rides that occurred in NYC, but I think it is still applicable to my situation since I live in the Bay Area.

+# Example Questions to Answer
+- Is there a linear relationship between trip distance and price?
+- What is the base price?
+Is it the same for all trips?
+- Does location affect price?
+- Which rideshare service has better rates (uber vs lyft)?

+# Focus on one of these questions:
+- If I wanted to go from A to C. Is it cheaper to book it at 2pm vs 5pm.
+- Is it more expensive to book a trip in one neighborhood vs the other?